IP-CAM/Begateway.com-Payment-Extension-for-Opencart-v.4.x/README.md

 ## Installation

 * Backup your webstore and database
-* Download from [Github releases page](https://github.com/begateway/opencart-4-payment-extension/releases) the latest extension archive `opencart-4-begateway-payment-extension.ocmod.zip`
+* Download from [Github releases page](https://github.com/begateway/opencart-4-payment-extension/releases) the latest extension archive `begateway.ocmod.zip`
-* Upload `opencart-4-begateway-payment-extension.ocmod.zip` to your OpenCart or ocStore installation using the administrator menu _Extensions_ -> _Installer_
+* Upload `begateway.ocmod.zip` to your OpenCart or ocStore installation using the administrator menu _Extensions_ -> _Installer_
 * Activate the extension in payment extensions (_Extensions_ -> _Extentsions_ -> _Payments_)
 * Configure the extension settings:
   * Shop Id